facebook/react/docs/docs/handling-events.md

 This is not React-specific behavior; it is a part of [how functions work in JavaScript](https://www.smashingmagazine.com/2014/01/understanding-javascript-function-prototype-bind/).
 Generally, if you refer to a method without `()` after it, such as `onClick={this.handleClick}`, you should bind that method.

 If calling `bind` annoys you, there are two ways you can get around this.
-If you are using the experimental [property initializer syntax](https://babeljs.io/docs/plugins/transform-class-properties/), you can use property initializers to correctly bind callbacks:
+If you are using the experimental [public class fields syntax](https://babeljs.io/docs/plugins/transform-class-properties/), you can use class fields to correctly bind callbacks:

 ```js{2-6}
 class LoggingButton extends React.Component {